GET TAX RELIEF NOW!

 Processing Timeframes and When to Act

-Calculate how many days have passed since you submitted the payment.
+Determine the number of days that have elapsed since you submitted the payment.
 If fewer than two weeks have passed since you mailed your payment or scheduled an authorized electronic payment, wait the full two weeks before escalating the issue.
-Electronic payments through

-Direct Pay or credit card typically appear within one to two days after your payment date.
+Electronic payments made through Direct Pay or a credit card typically appear within 1 to 2 days after your payment date.
 Check or money order payments may take up to three weeks to appear in your payment history.

 Payment Trace Procedures

-• Type of payment, such as check, money order, debit card, credit card, or electronic
+● Type of payment, such as check, money order, debit card, credit card, or electronic payment

 Document all IRS conversations in writing.
 After each call, send an email or letter to the IRS office you spoke with, referencing the agent’s name, date of call, and what was discussed regarding your missing payment.
 Keep copies of all emails, documents, and other communications you send and receive.
 Request a case number and follow-up date from the IRS representative.